 There are four different sailing ships that are part of the museum.
 These are the HMS Surprise, the Californian, the San Salvador, and the Star of India.

-The HMS Surprise is a recreation of a Royal Navy frigate added to the museum in 2004, and the Californian has the distinction of being the official tall ship of California.
 San Salvador and Star of India are historic vessels, with the San Salvador considered the “founding ship of San Diego” for being the first European ship to reach the West Coast, and the Star of India maintaining its title as the oldest still-active sailing ship.

 Submarines